The Labor Press Project

 The Washington Teamster was the publication of Washington State's International Brotherhood of Teamsters.
 The union has long been a powerhouse in Seattle.
 From his base in Seattle's Joint Council 28, Dave Beck organized delivery drivers and long-haul drivers up and down the coast.
 We have a report on joint Council 28's newspaper:

 The Washington State Teacher was the official organ of the Washington State Federation of Teachers (WSFT), which was allied with the American Federation of Teachers (AFT) and the American Federation of Labor (AFL).
-As a result, the paper had a two-fold objective: to strive for the betterment of public education and to advance the organized labor movement.
-Our report focuses on the publication from October–November 1945 until January 1951:
+As a result, the paper had a two-fold objective: to strive for the the betterment of public education and to advance the organized labor movement.
+Our report focuses on the publication from October–November 1945 until January 1951

 Public sector unions dated back to the early part of the century but were hard to legitimate until the 1960s when federal workers were finally accorded bargaining rights similar to what private sector workers had won in the 1935 Wagner Act.
 Postal workers in Seattle had maintained a union since before World War I and a newspaper since 1947.
-In 1971 they became part of the American Postal Workers Union and the newspaper changed its name to the APWU News.
-Protective service workers (police and fire) also have a long history of unionism.
-Seattle Firefighters Local 27 (International Association of Firefighters was formed in 1918.
-The Third Rail is its monthly newspaper.
+In 1971 they became part of the American Postal Workers Union and the newspaper changed its name to the APWU News

 The Bellingham Labor News was established in 1939 as the paper of the Bellingham Labor Council.
 The paper not only sheds light on the Bellingham labor movement, but as "the official paper of Bellingham," it also provides insight into the history of this important Northern Puget Sound city.